 How to produce delicious, long shelf-life soy milk

-Soy beans have been used for human nutrition for more than 5000 years and soy milk has been known in China for at least 2000 years.
-Today, soy beans are an important source of protein and oil in human nutrition, especially in Asia.
-In other parts of the world, soy based foods are consumed merely due to its healthy image.
+Soybeans have been used for human nutrition for more than 5000 years and soy milk has been known in China for at least 2000 years.
+Today, soybeans are an important source of protein and oil in human nutrition, especially in Asia.
+In other parts of the world, soy-based foods are consumed merely due to their healthy image.
 Several health benefits have been found in soy proteins e.g.:

 • Cardiovascular health